How to Check If Your Webcam Has Been Hacked in 2024

 • Working as a paid hacker for some clients to settle personal scores.

-• To track and monitor people’s activities and later blackmail them and ask them for money.
+• Track and monitor people’s activities and later blackmail them and ask them for money.

 • To create live video feed links for other users to watch you in real-time and monetize it with ads.